A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Other Things to See and Do In and Around Nanaimo

-So here are a few more things that sound pretty awesome:
+Here are a few more attractions in and close to Nanaimo that sound pretty awesome:

-Newcastle Island Marine Provincial Park.
-Also known as Saysutshun, this island, same as the rest of the Nanaimo region, is traditional territory of the Snuneymuxw First Nations.
+Saysutshun Island is traditional territory of the Snuneymuxw First Nations, same as the rest of the Nanaimo area.
 They lived on Saysutshun throughout the late winter and early spring every year to catch as many herring as possible.

 After someone of the community died, people close to them came here to spiritually cleanse their body and soul from the suffering, and letting go of their tears.